12 Top-Rated Things to Do in Rockford, Illinois

 We may earn a commission from affiliate links ()

-In the northern part of the state near the Wisconsin border, Rockford is one of the largest cities in Illinois outside of Chicago.
-With the charm of a small town, Rockford also provides the cultural and natural attractions of a populous city.
+Rockford is in the northern part of the state near the Wisconsin border, and is one of the largest cities in Illinois outside of Chicago.
+It has the charm of a small town, but provides the tourist attractions and things to do of a populous city.

-Steeped in regional history and defined in large part by the Rock River, which divides the city and downtown, Rockford is also known as the City of Gardens, and for good reason.
+Rockford is also known as the City of Gardens, and for good reason.
 With landscaped areas like Anderson Japanese Gardens and the Nicholas Conservatory, there is always something in bloom somewhere in the city.
+The Rock River provides other sightseeing opportunities in town, dividing the city down the middle.

-Alongside colorful gardens to appreciate, the city is home to several other family-friendly attractions.
+Alongside colorful gardens to appreciate, the city is home to several other family-friendly places to visit.
 Along the western bank of Rock River, the Riverfront Museum Park, including the Burpee Museum of Natural History, is a popular family outing, as is the nearby Coronado Performing Arts Center.

 For a fully immersive natural attraction, tourists and residents alike can find ample outdoor recreation at Rock Cut State Park, slightly north of the city, where a large collection of campsites encourages visitors to spend the night.